formlio/forml/docs/tutorials/index.rst

 The tutorials depend on the following initial environment configuration:

-Assuming you have no existing :doc:`feeds <../feed>` configured in your system yet, let's install the :doc:`Openlake feed<openlake:install>`:
+Assuming you have no existing :ref:`feeds <feed>` configured in your system yet, let's install the :doc:`Openlake feed <openlake:install>`:

 .. code-block:: console

     $ pip install --constraints https://raw.githubusercontent.com/formlio/openlake/main/constraints.txt 'openlake[kaggle]'

-Let's now configure the local ForML :doc:`platform <../platform>` by adding the following content to your :file:`~/.forml/config.toml`:
+Let's now configure the local ForML :ref:`platform <platform>` by adding the following content to your :file:`~/.forml/config.toml`:

 .. literalinclude:: ../../tutorials/config.toml